dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

 @cascade can also optionally take a list of fields as an argument.
 This changes the default behaviour to consider only the supplied fields as mandatory instead of all the fields for a type.

 In the example below, name is supplied in the fields argument.
-It would also be automatically cascaded as a required argument to country below.
-So for author to be in query response it should have a name and if has a subfield country then that should also have name.
+Listed fields are also automatically cascaded as a required argument to nested selection sets.
+For example, name is supplied in the fields argument below, so for an author to be in the query response it must have a name and if it has a subfield country, then that must also have name.
 ```graphql
 {
     queryAuthor  @cascade(fields:["name"]) {